For Further Information

 High throughput cobas® systems help optimize workflow for resource-limited settings

 Roche (SIX: RO, ROG; OTCQX: RHHBY) today announced the expansion to the Global Access Program to include the latest high-throughput automated platforms for low and middle income countries.
-By expanding the Global Access Program for HIV, Roche is now providing its dual-target cobas® HIV test that runs on the cobas® 4800 System and the cobas® 6800/8800 Systems through an affordable price offering for qualifying organizations in 82 eligible countries with the highest disease burden.
-The cobas® 4800, cobas® 6800, and cobas® 8800 Systems provide laboratories with highly efficient solutions for routine molecular testing that offer excellent performance, unmatched flexibility and absolute automation.
+By expanding the Global Access Program for HIV, Roche is now providing its dual-target cobas® HIV test that runs on the cobas® 4800 System through an affordable price offering for qualifying organisations in 82 eligible countries with the highest disease burden.
+The cobas® 4800 System provide laboratories with highly efficient solutions for routine molecular testing that offer excellent performance, unmatched flexibility and absolute automation.

 Roche, in partnership with the Joint United Nations Programme on HIV/AIDS (UNAIDS), the Clinton Health Access Initiative (CHAI), UNITAID, the U.S. President’s Emergency Plan For AIDS Relief (PEPFAR) and the Global Fund to fight AIDS, TB and Malaria, has been working to provide actionable solutions towards achieving the 90-90-90 goal set forth by UNAIDS.
 Announced in 2014, the HIV Global Access Program expanded in 2015 to include early infant qualitative diagnostics in resource limited settings.